 TLTR: Sunscreen?
 Check!
 Generator?
 Check!
 RV rental insurance?
 Check!
 Make sure you prepare for your next camping getaway with absolutely everything you need.
-This article lists 11 cities in America with the funniest names you should not miss while you’re on the road and why insurance can help you get there easier.
+This article lists 11 American cities with the funniest names that you should not miss while you’re on the road and explains why insurance can help you get there easier.

 The U.S. has observed a steady increase in camping enthusiasts over the past couple of years.
-Kampgrounds of America, Inc. released a report in 2021 which claims that the interest in camping is at an all-time high, with a 12% rise in ownership of RVs.
+Kampgrounds of America, Inc. released a report in 2021 which shows that interest in camping is at an all-time high, with a 12% rise in ownership of RVs.

 Cities to Visit After Purchasing an RV Rental Insurance Policy

-We’ve compiled a list of 11 cities with the funniest names that you must visit with your family or loved ones this year.
+To go along with the insurance details, we’ve compiled a list of 11 cities with the funniest names that you should visit with your family or loved ones.